emqx/cloud-docs/en_US/create/premium.md

 ## Convert to a Commercial Deployment

 At the end of the trial period, your trial deployment will be automatically stopped.
-If you wish to continue using the Premium deployment, please reach out to our [Sales](https://www.emqx.com/en/contact?product=cloud&productEdition=BYOC&pageType=getQuotes) team to purchase a subscription.
+If you wish to continue using the Premium deployment, please reach out to our [Sales](https://www.emqx.com/en/contact?product=cloud&productEdition=BYOC&pageType=getQuotes) team to purchase the Premium Plan service.
 For detailed pricing information, refer to [Pricing - Premium Plan](../price/pricing.md#premium-plan).

 ::: tip